JamesSkemp/words/content/post/php-forum-software-showdown-part-4-mybb.md

 +++
-title = "PHP Forum Software Showdown Part 4: MyBB" summary = "In this article, we'll be going over how to install MyBB 1.2.1.
+title = "PHP Forum Software Showdown Part 4: MyBB" description = "In this article, we'll be going over how to install MyBB 1.2.1.
 We'll also be looking at how MyBB stacks up to other PHP-based forum solutions." draft = false comments = true date = "2006-11-22T21:00:00-06:00"